 Mucosal pigmentation caused by exogenous substances can be divided into two categories depending on the pigment: heavy metal pigmentation of systemic origin and medication-induced pigmentation.
-Heavy metal pigmentation may be caused by lead, arsenic, or bismuth and often presents as a linear discoloration along the gingival margin (the "lead line").
+Heavy metal pigmentation may be caused by lead, arsenic, bismuth, or lead exposure from contaminated opium and often presents as a linear discoloration along the gingival margin (the "lead line" [Burton's line]).
 Even the bismuth present in Pepto-Bismol can cause a hyperpigmentation, although this is generally localized contact pigmentation on the dorsum of the tongue.
 It is believed that heavy metal ions excreted through the gingival crevicular fluid react with sulfites produced by gingival and periodontal bacteria, resulting in the deposition of heavy metal sulfides that are often black.

 The medications that can cause drug-induced oral pigmentation include minocycline, antimalarials, clofazimine, and oral contraceptives.
 The drug or drug metabolites are pigmented substances that can be identified lying free or chelated to iron or melanin within the hard and/or soft tissues.
 Other drugs that supposedly cause oral pigmentation are likely related to a postinflammatory hypermelanosis from a lichenoid interface drug eruption or from direct damage to the mucosa (such as chemotherapeutic agents).
 Although tetracycline can cause intrinsic staining of the teeth and bone, it does not generally cause mucosal pigmentation.